dekuNukem/duckyPad/getting_started.md

 ### Step 4: Run it!

-Just like before, format the SD card in FAT32, put all the profile folders in the root of the SD card, and insert it in kbord.
+Just like before, format the SD card in FAT32, put all the profile folders in the root of the SD card, and insert it in your duckypad.

-kbord should start up with the first profile, displaying the profile names and key names, as well as the background color.
+duckypad should start up with the first profile, displaying the profile names and key names, as well as the background color.

 Press the corresponding keys to execute their scripts, if there is an error it will show up on the screen.